virtualagc/virtualagc/Tools/disassemblerAGC/README.md

-**Important note:**  This is *experimental* code that's under initial development.
-It presently works only for mature Block II AGC code, but not for Block I code or for early Block II code for the so-called "BLK2" architecture.

 # Introduction

-This is an attempt to create a disassembler for octal dumps of AGC core ropes, facilitating recreation of their original source code.
-As such, I hope it will be a tool for a very limited purpose, and not really a general-purpose utility.
+This is an attempt to create a disassembler for octal dumps of AGC core ropes, facilitating reconstruction of their original source code.
+It targets a pretty-specific concept of a workflow for that disassembly process rather than aiming to be a general-purpose tool.
+As far as AGC software prospectively available to us at some point, there are three different versions of the AGC language which are incompatible to a greater or lesser degree.
+Ranked from earliest to latest, they are:

+* Block I (Sunrise, Corona, Solarium, Sunspot, *et al.*)
+* BLK2 (Retread, Sundial, *et al.*)
+* Block II (Aurora, Sunburst, Luminary, Colossus, Comanche, Artemis, Skylark, *et al.*)

+At the moment, the work on the disassembler applies only to Block II, which covers the vast majority of AGC software available to us.
+However, the other two are important as well, for recovery of Sundial, Sunrise, and possibly Corona source code in the future.
+Therefore, support for BLK2 and Block I will hopefully be added as well.

-Disassembly is envisaged as having the following stages:
+Disassembly of a rope-memory dump is envisaged as having the following stages:

-  * Rough disassembly into numerical form.
-In other words, all "basic" and "interpreter" instructions identified correctly, but their operands being numerical in nature.
-  * Symbol assignments.
-  * Final regeneration with program comments.

-None of these steps can be accomplished perfectly if performed automatically, for a variety of reasons, so the best case is simply to reduce the amount of manual intervention needed to a minimum.
-Of course, there is no guarantee of perfect accuracy in the final two steps even if there is human intervention, though errors in these steps do not affect the accuracy of core ropes assembled from the reconstructed AGC source code.
+ 1. Creation of *patterns* of selected baseline versions of AGC source code believed to be similar to the rope memory's software version.
+ 2. *Pattern matching* to determine which sections of baseline code correspond to which sections of the rope memory; i.e., assignment of rope-memory addresses to baseline symbols.
+ 3. Cut-and-paste of baseline source code to create reconstructed rope source code.

+The latter is a manual operation, or at least outside of the scope of what I'm attempting here, but the first two stages can be mostly automated according to our discussion here.

-# Program: disassemblerAGC.py
+# Provided Software

-This is the program which attempts to perform the rough disassembly, in which basic and interpretive instructions are correct, but their arguments are represented only numerically.

-The program is partitioned into a number of modules from which it imports functionality, including
+The there are are three upper-level programs,

+* disassemblyAGC.py &mdash; a Python 3 disassembler and pattern-matcher for comparing two AGC software versions.
+* specifyAGC.py &mdash; a Python 3 generator of "specifications" files for disassemblerAGC.py's all-important `--find` option.
+* workflow.sh &mdash; a bash script that manages commonly-needed sequence of disassemblyAGC.py and specifyAGC.py operations.

+The top-level programs are directly executable from a command line.
+They rely on a number of additional Python modules that aren't directly executable by the user:

   * disassembleBasic.py &mdash; disassemble a single basic (i.e., assembly language) memory word.
   * disassembleInterpretive.py &mdash; disassemble a memory word containing 1 or 2 packed interpreter instructions, plus all of the memory words containing the arguments for those instructions.